fernandoPalluzzi/SEMgraph/SEMgsa_replication/README.md

 # SEMgsa: topology-based pathway enrichment analysis with Structural Equation Models

-Mario Grassi and Barbara Tarantino
+*by Mario Grassi and Barbara Tarantino*

 This folder contains the following data and files that can be used to reproduce the analysis of the manuscript.
 The folder structure can be